 As Chapters To You requests are for your own use and must not be shared we ask for your module code so that popular requests can be added to Blackboard for all students on the module.

 Members of staff can also use the Chapters To You service for their own research, subject to the same copyright restrictions above, just complete the module field of the request form with "private study".
-To request an extract to be made available for teaching please use the Digitisation Service.
+To request an extract to be made available for teaching please use the Scanning for Teaching service.